Reichsverweser: Poland

+Ancient Rome

 Sweden

-In Sweden imperial stewardship was held by the Jarl – a chieftain or prince – in the 13th century and by the Drots ('seneschal') in the 14th century.
+In Sweden imperial stewardship was held by the jarl – a chieftain or prince – in the 13th century and by the drots ('seneschal') in the 14th century.
 In 1438 the term Reich chief (Swedish: riksföreståndare) was used for the first time and still exists today.
 The riksföreståndare developed into an independent office during the Kalmar Union (1397–1523), not only representing the king of Sweden but also replacing him.
 Between 1470 and 1523, riksföreståndare ruled with only brief interruptions in 1497–1501 and 1520–21.

 The office was abolished with the election of the riksföreståndare Gustav I as king in 1523.
 The title was revived from 1595 to 1599, when the future king Charles IX took over the government in Sweden in place of King Sigismund III Vasa, and in 1809, when the future Charles XIII replaced King Gustav IV Adolf.

 According to the Swedish Constitutional Act on the Form of Government of 1974, the riksföreståndare is now the deputy of the king if the king is prevented from exercising his office or if the heir to the throne is still under age.
-The riksföreståndare is appointed by parliament and is a member of the royal family in accordance with the principle of succession to the throne, or if no such person is available, the president of parliament.
+The riksföreståndare is appointed by the Government and is a member of the royal family in accordance with the line of succession to the throne, or if no such person is available, the Speaker of the Riksdag.
+Since 1974 the only non royal to serve as riksföreståndare is Ingemund Bengtsson, who served 2-3 July 1988 in his capacity as Speaker.